rivkyriyantoro/rivkyriyantoro/README.md

 ### 🧠 A Curious Mind in Tech

-Once a curious observer of how things break — now a QA Automation Engineer who breaks things *intentionally*.
-I'm Emas, an engineer who enjoys solving weird edge cases, automating repetitive tasks, and turning release chaos into confidence through clean pipelines.
+I believe that every software release is an expedition into new territory *intentionally*.
+I am Rivky My mission is to map every corner of the code to find hidden anomalies, build safe automated paths to follow, and ultimately, turn a release’s ‘blind map’ into a clear guide to production success.
 ---

 ### 🔍 What I'm Up To

-- 📱 Automating mobile & web apps using **AppiumLibrary** & **BrowserLibrary**
+- 📱 Automating mobile using **AppiumLibrary**
+- 📱web apps using **Playwirght** & **Katalon**
-- 🚀 Running test pipelines using **GitHub Actions**
+- 🚀 Running test pipelines using **GitHub Actions** & **Bitbucket**
 - 📚 Writing clear test plans & test reports in **Confluence** and tracking bugs in **Jira**

 ---